harshaltribhuwan/HarshalTribhuwan/README.md

 I'm Harshal Tribhuvan, a Full Stack Developer in MERN(MongoDB-Express.js-React.js-Node.js) Stack and a part-time Musician.

-I'm a Computer Science r.
-I did my Bachelor's in Computer Science & Engineering from SRM Institute of Science and Technology, Chennai.
 I love to learn about how things work and try new tools and technologies.
-I love to share time with developer communities and events.

 # Skills
 ## Programming Languages: